-Additional information is available upon request.
+Additional information about The (OA) Can Factory and its future is available upon request.

 For information about XØ Projects Inc, go to XOPROJECTS.COM